ElectionDataAnalysis/electiondata/docs/User_Guide.md

   * 'by_column_number'
     * (required) list `count_column_numbers` of column numbers which may contain counts.
 There is no problem if this list contains spurious columns.

   `munge_strings`: controls how the system looks for the character strings used to munge the non-count information (Candidate, Party, etc.).
 There may be multiple, so the value is a list.
-Related optional and required parameters must be given under the `[munge_strings]` header.
+There are related optional and required parameters depending on the values in the `munge_strings` list.
   * 'in_field_values'
     * (required) either:
       * if all_rows=data (i.e., no field names) list `string_field_column_numbers` of integers designating columns (leftmost column is 0, next is 1, etc.)